ladybug-tools/spider-gbxml-fixer/README.md

 <summary class=sumHeader title="How can we help you?" >Features and Benefits</summary>

-Spider gbXML Fixer enables you t0:
+Spider gbXML Fixer enables you to:

-* Access online and local gbXML file via URL, file ope dialog box and drag&drop
+* Access online and local gbXML files via URL, file ope dialog box and drag&drop
 * Run an extensive set of checks - with most checks also providing automated fixes
 * Save fixed models as .XML or .ZIP files

-The following are the checks and fixes currently implemented
+The following are the checks and fixes currently implemented:

 * Inspect files in real-time 3D
 * Check for valid text and numbers